LaurelWalkerDavis/PocketMonk/README.md

 All work completed by Laurel Walker Davis © 2023.

 ## Purpose
-This project was created as part of the Database 2 course at Auburn University.
+This project was created as part of the Mobile Applications 2 course at Auburn University.